 Be sure not to underestimate this humble food truck!
 Jeffer’s Fryzz has been serving fresh cut french fries at its Main St location for more than 35 years.

-At the request of local Quebecois farm workers in the 80’s, the owner sourced cheese curd (a difficult feat at the time) and became one of the first places in British Columbia to serve poutine.
-Made with homemade gravy, it remains just as authentic and tasty today.
-The fish and chips are also a hit with locals.
+At the request of local Quebecois farm workers in the 80’s, the owner sourced cheese curds (a difficult feat at the time) and became one of the first places in British Columbia to serve poutine.

 Phone: (250) 462-6587